Monkey gland sauce: Naming

 Despite its name, the sauce does not contain any monkey glands.

 There are various theories on the origins of the sauce but the most likely is that it originated with French chefs at the old Carlton Hotel in Johannesburg.
-South African diners added sauces such as chutney, tomato sauce, and Worcester sauce to the French dishes before eating it.
+South African diners added sauces such as chutney, tomato sauce, and Worcester sauce to the French dishes before eating them.
 Thus, the disgruntled chefs combined all the condiments to create a sauce which they named monkey gland sauce.
 There was speculation at the time that monkey glands could slow down ageing.

-A more outlandish theory is that it was named after Russian-born French scientist, Dr Serge Abrahamovitch Voronoff, who was a regular visitor at the Savoy hotel in London.
+A more outlandish theory is that it was named after Russian-born French scientist, Dr Serge Abrahamovitch Voronoff, who was a regular visitor at the Savoy Hotel in London.
 One of his medical experiments involved grafting monkey testicle tissue onto impotent men as a cure.
 The hotel renamed his favourite steak dish the "monkey gland steak" when he became famous.
 Then an ex-Savoy waiter brought it over to South Africa in the 1930s.